Gobb1e/seismic-event-classification-low-magnitude/README.md

 - **Samples:** 19,958 events
 - **Classes:** Earthquake, Quarry Blast, Explosion, Mining Explosion, Icequake, Other

-⚠️ Raw data is available.
+⚠️ Raw data is not included in this repository.
-See `data/raw/usgs_m1_4_aug-nov_2025.csv`
-See `data/README.md`for the full schema, preprocessing decisions, and reproducibility details.
+See `data/README.md` for the full schema, preprocessing decisions, and the USGS query to reproduce the dataset.

 ---